jordan-spotta/fisherbrand_balance/README.md

 The specific balance that this repo has been written and tested with is the Fisherbrand 15??????

 ## Running the script
+Use a text editor to adjust the SECONDS_BETWEEN_MEASUREMENTS parameter in the balance_recorder.py.
+Then run the following command...
 ```shell
 python balance_recorder.py
 ```